zahraghh/Two_Stage_SP/README.md

 # Two-Stage Stochastic Programming
 This repository provides a framework to perform two-stage stochastic programming on a district energy system considering uncertainties in energy demands, solar irradiance, wind speed, and electricity emission factors.
+This framework optimizes the sizing of energy components to minimze the total cost and operating CO<sub>2</sub> emissions.
+Six energy components are considered: natural gas boilers, combined heating and power, solar photovoltaic, wind turbines, batteries, and the grid.

 ## How to Run the File?
 To run the file in this repository, we suggest to use a new conda environment.
 You can downalod and install anaconda using the following link: https://docs.anaconda.com/anaconda/install/